-You'll be amazed how quick this easy Microwave Peanut Brittle comes together!
-Seriously, it takes only 10-minutes to make this deliciously crunchy, buttery and nutty brittle with no candy thermometer!!!
+You’ll be amazed how quickly this easy Microwave Peanut Brittle comes together and it requires no candy thermometer!

 You'll love this recipe!

-- The hardest part of making this easy microwave peanut brittle is cleaning the darn bowl!
-The mixture hardens really fast...I recommend you spray oil in it first.
+The hardest part of making this easy microwave peanut brittle is cleaning the darn bowl!
+The mixture hardens really fast…I recommend you spray oil in it first.

-- Light texture - this brittle is light and nutty; you will not break a tooth eating it
+Light texture – this brittle is light and nutty; you will not break a tooth eating it

-- Perfect hostess gift - going to a holiday gathering?
+Perfect hostess gift – going to a holiday gathering?
 Make up a batch for your hostess!

-Here's what you'll need:
+Here’s what you’ll need

 Other than the ingredients shown below, I strongly urge you to use a large, microwave-safe glass mixing bowl, preferably one with a handle and pour spout.
-It gets super hot, so you'll need a rubber oven mit or one that's really thick.

-A note about microwaves:
+A note about the Corn Syrup

-Here's how to make it:
+Here’s how to make it

-The picture below is what it looks like when you add the baking soda--it swells up and bubbles.....quickly pour the peanut brittle batter onto prepared baking sheet......
+The picture below is what it looks like when you add the baking soda–it swells up and bubbles…..quickly pour the peanut brittle batter onto prepared baking sheet……

 Tilt pan to let mixture spread and thin.
 (Do not use a spatula or spoon to spread it.
 Trust me on this.)